-- 1 Insert the Mac OS 8.5 CD-ROM disc (which came with your AppleShare IP software) into your computer's CD-ROM drive. - 2 Shut down your computer. - You need to do this to start up from the Mac OS CD. - 3 Turn on your computer while holding down the C key on your keyboard. - Your computer starts up from the CD-ROM disc.
-Continue holding down the C key until you see the screen with the smiling face. - If your computer doesn't start up from the CD, see the section "You can't start up the computer using the Mac OS CD" in the Troubleshooting part of the Mac OS 8.5 Installation Manual.
-Then continue with step 4 in this book. - 4 Double-click the Mac OS Installer icon, then follow the instructions onscreen. - 5 When you get to the Select Destination screen, click the Options button. - 6 Select the checkbox next to Perform Clean Installation, then click OK. - 7 Follow the remainder of the instructions onscreen to install Mac OS 8.5.
+- Insert the Mac OS 8.6 CD-ROM disc (which came with your AppleShare IP software) into your computer's CD-ROM drive. - 2 Shut down your computer. - You need to do this to start up from the Mac OS CD. - Turn on your computer while holding down the C key on your keyboard. - Your computer starts up from the CD-ROM disc.
+Continue holding down the C key until you see the screen with the smiling face. - If your computer doesn't start up from the CD, see the section "You can't start up the computer using the Mac OS CD" in the Troubleshooting part of the Mac OS 8.6 Installation Manual.
+Then continue with the next step in this book. - Double-click the Mac OS Installer icon, then follow the instructions onscreen. - When you get to the Select Destination screen, click the Options button. - Select the checkbox next to Perform Clean Installation, then click OK. - Follow the remainder of the instructions onscreen to install Mac OS 8.6.

 Important If you choose to perform a customized installation, make sure you select the Apple Remote Access and Internet Access options.
-(The Internet Access option is needed to access AppleShare IP Help and Remote Help, as well as connect to the Internet.)
+(The Internet Access option is needed to access AppleShare IP Help and Remote Help, and to connect to the Internet.)

-- 8 After the installation is complete, click Restart to restart your computer. - The Mac OS Setup Assistant opens. - 9 Use the Mac OS Setup Assistant and Internet Setup Assistant to enter system settings for your computer.
-Or if you prefer, you can enter these settings without the help of the Assistants by following the instructions in "Creating Network Settings" on page 14. - Because you performed a clean installation, you need to drag any third-party software extensions and fonts from your previous System Folder to your new System Folder, or reinstall the third-party software. - For more information and troubleshooting help, see your Mac OS 8.5 Installation Manual.
+- After the installation is complete, click Restart to restart your computer.
+The Mac OS Setup Assistant opens. - Use the Mac OS Setup Assistant and Internet Setup Assistant to enter system settings for your computer.
+Or if you prefer, you can enter these settings without the help of the Assistants by following the instructions in "Creating Network Settings," next. - Because you performed a clean installation, you need to drag any third-party software extensions and fonts from your Previous System Folder to your new System Folder, or reinstall the third-party software.

+For more information and troubleshooting help, see your Mac OS 8.6 Installation Manual.